FedericoBruzzone/federicobruzzone.github.io/resume/typst/cv.typ

 = Grants and Fellowships

 #entry(
+  when: "2024",
+  what: "56th Top Github Contributor in Italy out of 958",
+  details: (
+    [I was awarded the 56th Top Github Contributor in Italy out of 958 according to this #link("https://github.com/gayanvoice/top-github-users/blob/main/markdown/public_contributions/italy.md")[classification].]
+  )
+)

+#entry(
   when: "2023-2024",
   what: "Scholarship for the Master's Degree in Computer Science",
   details: (
     [I was awarded a scholarship for the Master's Degree in Computer Science at the Università degli Studi di Milano.]
   )
 )